TexasInstruments/edgeai-tensorlab/docs/det_usage.md

 Start export by running [run_detection_export.sh](../run_detection_export.sh).

 Note: If you did QAT, then the flag quantize in the config file must be set to True even at this stage.

+## Embedded friendly models
+We now have a tool that can automatically replace some of embedded un-friendly layers.
+This tool will run automatically if you set the parameter convert_to_lite_model in the config file.
+Please see our edgeailite config files for some example usage.
+Examples:
+- convert_to_lite_model = dict(group_size_dw=1)
+- convert_to_lite_model = dict(group_size_dw=None)
+- where group_size_dw indicates the (convolution) group size to be used for convolution layers with kernel size larger than 1.